Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: Probing the GTO2deg Field Redshift Survey

+In the B-mode map there are 3 uncontaminated peaks with $3.7 < \nu \leq 4.25$; in the $\kappa$-map there are also 3 uncontaminated peaks.
+At most one of the $\kappa$-S/N map peaks in this significance range corresponds to a rich system of galaxies or, more probably, a superposition along the line-of-sight, consistent with expectations based on the B-mode map.
+Geller et al (2010) and Shan et al (2011) also find that the purity of weak lensing candidate halo samples declines with decreasing significance probably consistent with expectations based on the B-mode maps.

-As another test of the nature of the spurious weak lensing peaks, we examine probes through the redshift survey toward the two well-populated positions indicated by heavy squares in Figures \ref{fig:GTOkappawopeak.ps} and \ref{fig:sigmamap.scaled.ps}.
+As another test of the nature of the weak lensing map, we examine probes through the redshift survey toward the two well-populated positions indicated by heavy squares in Figures \ref{fig:GTOkappawopeak.ps} and \ref{fig:sigmamap.scaled.ps}.
 In the weak lensing map, there are no peaks significant at $\nu \gtrsim 2$ that are coincident with these redshift survey positions.
 Figure \ref {fig:velhisto4.ps} shows probes through the redshift survey in these two directions.
-By selection, the probes contain more galaxies than the probes toward the spurious weak lensing peaks 7 and 9.
+By selection, the probes contain more galaxies than the probes toward the spurious weak lensing peaks 7 and 9 with $3.7 < \nu \leq 4.25$.
 They are populated by a superposition of groups with line-of-sight velocity dispersions $\lesssim 400$ km s$^{-1}$.
-According to our sensitivity plot (Figure \ref{fig:sensitivity.ps}), the systems in these probes should not produce a significant weak lensing signal and we observe that they do not, in fact, produce one.

-In summary, the 6 weak lensing candidate halos with $\nu > 3.7$ yield a sample of 2 rich clusters associated with peaks 0 and 1.
-A single system along the line-of-sight toward peak 10 may account for the lensing signal, but our error in the determination of the velocity dispersion is very large.
-Weak lensing peak 3, and possibly 10, might result from boosting of the lensing signal by superpositions of systems along the line-of-sight.
-Thus the efficiency of the weak lensing map for the detection of individual massive systems is at best 50\% for $\nu > 3.7$.
+In summary, the 3 weak lensing candidate halos with $\nu > 4.25$ yield a sample of 2 rich clusters associated with peaks 0 and 1 and a superposition associated with peak 3.
+Thus even at this high threshold, the purity is 2/3. for comparison, using the same approach, the purity of the DLS is 3/3 for $\nu > 4.25$ (Table \ref{tbl:Maps}; Geller et al. (2010)).
+Of course, the uncertainty in these consistent results is large because of the small samples of peaks.

-Table \ref{tbl:VDisp} shows that two of the three peaks with $\nu >4 $ are massive systems suggesting that, as expected, the efficiency may be greater at higher thresholds.
-Geller et al. (2010) use the larger DLS field to show that the efficiency of weak lensing increases with $\nu$ over the range $1 < \nu < 7$.

-Neither the foreground redshift survey nor the galaxy counts from the Subaru images reveal any candidate systems along the line-of-sight toward weak lensing peaks 7 and 9.
-The probes through the redshift survey toward these positions are similar to (or even less well-populated than) probes toward regions where there should be no significant weak lensing signal and none is observed.